KunleOduwobi/MyTheresa/README.md

 npx cypress run --spec cypress/e2e/loginTest.cy.js

 ## Headed
-If you wish to run the tests on a visual broswer, use the --headed and --browser arguments. e.g. npx cypress run --browser chrome
+If you wish to run the tests on a visual browser, use the --headed and --browser arguments. e.g. npx cypress run --browser chrome

 ## Environment